 Show that the angles of Intersecting chords are equal to half the sum of the arcs that the angle and its opposite angle subtend, m∠α = ½(P+Q).

 We already know something about angles between chords, if those chords intersect on the circle’s perimeter and form an inscribed angle.
-And interestingly, that angel is also equal to ½ of something – one half of the central angle or one half of the arc they subtend.
+And interestingly, that angle is also equal to ½ of something – one half of the central angle or one half of the arc they subtend.
 This is a strong hint that our proof will need to use inscribed angles.
 So let’s create such inscribed angles, by connecting the points where these chords intersect the circle:

-Now we have our inscribed angles, and by the Inscribed Angle Theorem we have m∠ACB=½P and m∠CAD=½Q, because the measure of the arcs P and Q is the same as the measure of the central angle that subtends them.
+Now we have our inscribed angles, and by the Inscribed Angle Theorem we have m∠ACB=½P and m∠CAD=½Q, because the degree measure of the arcs P and Q is the same as the measure of the central angle that subtends them.
 And the inscribed angle is equal to half the central angle that subtends the arc.

 But look at angle α – it is an exterior angle to the triangle formed by AC, CB and AD (ΔAαC).
 By the Triangle Exterior Angle Theorem, it is equal to the sum of the interior angles not adjacent to it.